 - Table décor (confetti and cupcake toppers)

-In 5 easy steps, you’ve successfully thrown together a gorgeous wedding candy buffet that’s good enough to eat (literally).
+In five easy steps, you’ve successfully thrown together a gorgeous wedding candy buffet that’s good enough to eat (literally).
 For more candy buffet inspirations, be sure to check out our Pinterest board!